-Since it’s almost spring when most of us participate in some kind of spring cleaning ritual, why not go natural with cleaning products, if you don’t already?
+Since it almost springs when most of us participate in some spring cleaning ritual, why not go natural with cleaning products, if you don’t already?
 Green American recommends several natural products you can use to give your spa or massage business a springtime refresh.
 You more than likely already have some if not all of them in your cabinets, if not at work, at home.
-You’ll find in most cases, these natural products do the same job as commercial cleaners.
+You’ll find in most cases; these natural products do the same job as commercial cleaners.
 Among Green American’s recommendations, my favorites include:

 In my experience, white vinegar – an antifungal that kills germs and bacteria -- is essentially an ‘all in one cleaner.”
 It’s incredibly versatile.
 In your spa or massage business, use white vinegar for cleaning floors, walls, bathrooms, even the inside of your microwave, and the list goes on.
 You’ll find an array of recipes for using white vinegar for cleaning on the Internet.
 Check out the Vinegar Institute for starters.

 Olive oil makes wonderful furniture polish.
-There are many recipes online for using olive oil to make a low cost furniture polish.
-Here’s one that just requires 1 cup of olive oil and ½ cup lemon juice.
+There are many recipes online for using olive oil to make low-cost furniture polish.
+Here’s one that requires 1 cup of olive oil and ½ cup lemon juice.
 Combine them in a bowl or spray bottle; use a clean cloth to rub a small amount into the furniture and wipe dry with another cloth.

-Green American points out that adding all-natural, organic essential oils to your natural cleaning recipes adds wonderful scents and some, such as lavender, peppermint, eucalyptus, lemongrass, and tea tree oils, also may have antibacterial, antifungal, or insect-repelling properties.
+Green American points out that adding all-natural, organic essential oils to your natural cleaning recipes adds wonderful scents.
+Some, such as lavender, peppermint, eucalyptus, lemongrass, and tea tree oils, also may have antibacterial, antifungal, or insect-repelling properties.

 Use fresh or dried flowers and candles instead of commercial air fresheners to freshen the air naturally.

 Get fresh air circulating by opening doors and windows

 Clean with natural fiber sponges and rags instead of paper towels